woliveiras/Klon/README.md

 A tool to clone Raspberry Pi disks, written in Go.
 Inspired by the fantastic [rpi-clone](https://github.com/billw2/rpi-clone).

-> ⚠️ Gopi is under active development and currently runs in **dry-run mode only**: it plans and prints what would be done, but does not yet write to disks.
+> ⚠️ Gopi is under active development.
+It has a real **execute** mode that can format and overwrite disks.
+By default it runs in dry-run mode, but when using `--execute` you must assume it will destroy all data on the destination disk.

 ## Development